 The recommended policies are displayed below in terms of relative amount of GHG reductions over the life of the strategy (Figure 1-4).
 For ease in identification, each policy is identified by the sector it represents and given a number.
 These identifiers can be cross-referenced in the chapters that follow; there is one chapter per sector.
 Figure 1-5 displays the quantified options by their cost or savings per MMtCO2e reduced.
 Note that bars below the baseline indicate cost savings.

 Figure 1-4.
-Cumulative GHG reduction potential over the period 2010-2025 for each individual Alaska policy recommendation Cumulative GHG reduction potential of Alaska policy recommendations 2010-2025
+Cumulative GHG reduction potential for each individual Alaska policy recommendation over the period 2010-2025

 GHG = greenhouse gas; MMtCO2e = million metric tons of carbon dioxide equivalent